USS Benjamin Franklin SSBN-640: Maintaining Peace Through Strength

 USS Benjamin Franklin SSBN 640: A Legacy of Deterrence, Dedication, and Recognition

-Since its commissioning on December 22, 1964 the USS Benjamin Franklin SSBN-640 has a history of deployments.
+Since its commissioning on October 22, 1965 the USS Benjamin Franklin SSBN-640 has a history of deployments.
 Throughout its service, the submarine has conducted strategic deterrent patrols in alignment with security objectives.
 These deployments have taken place across regions including the Atlantic Ocean, Mediterranean Sea, Pacific Ocean, and Indian Ocean.
 The crew of the USS Benjamin Franklin consistently exhibits professionalism and dedication during these missions.

 The USS Benjamin Franklin had a role in conflicts that shaped global history during its active years.
 One notable conflict it was involved in was the Cold War between the United States and Soviet Union.
 As part of America's strategy to deter adversaries, this ballistic missile submarine served as a guardian beneath the waves.
-Its main purpose was to be prepared at all times to launch missiles (ICBMs) if necessary- ensuring peace through strength during tense periods.
+Its main purpose was to be prepared at all times to launch missiles (SLBMs) if necessary- ensuring peace through strength during tense periods.

 Throughout its service, the USS Benjamin Franklin received awards and commendations as recognition for its performance and contributions to national defense efforts.
 The officers and enlisted personnel aboard this vessel achieved Navy Unit Commendations for their outstanding operational achievements.
 Furthermore, individual crew members were personally honored with decorations such as Navy Achievement Medals or higher distinctions for acts of bravery or meritorious service while serving onboard.